hpyproject/hpy/README.md

 The "H" in `HPy` stands for "handle": one of the key idea of the new API is to use fully opaque handles to represent and pass around Python objects.

-## Donate to HPy

-Become a financial contributor and help us sustain the HPy community: [Contribute to HPy](https://opencollective.com/hpy/contribute).